DimahAlthobaiti/Dimah-s-Website/README.md

 # Dimah's website
-Welcome to my peronal website
+Welcome to my personal website
 This website showcases about me, interests, and ways to contact me.

 # Features